Llanthony Priory: The 18th and 19th centuries

-The buildings at Llanthony gradually decayed after the Dissolution to a ruin although, in the early 18th century, the medieval infirmary was converted to the Church of St David.
-In 1799, the estate was bought by Colonel Sir Mark Wood, the owner of Piercefield House near Chepstow, who converted some of the buildings into a domestic house and shooting box.
+The buildings at Llanthony gradually decayed after the Dissolution to a ruin, although in the early 18th century the medieval infirmary was converted to the Church of St David.
+In 1799, Colonel Sir Mark Wood, the owner of Piercefield House near Chepstow, bought the estate and converted some of the buildings into a domestic house and shooting box.
 He then sold the estate in 1807 to the poet Walter Savage Landor.

 Landor needed an Act of Parliament, passed in 1809, to be allowed to pull down some of Wood's buildings and construct a house, which was never finished.
 He wanted to become a model country gentleman, planting trees, importing sheep from Spain and improving the roads.
 There is still an avenue of trees in the area known as Landor's Larches and many old chestnuts have been dated back to his time.